p7g/c-bytecode-vm/README.md

 - `toint`: Converts a double to an integer, or does what `ord` does to a char.
 - `__gc_collect`: Have the garbage collector run immediately.
 It has a scary name because it seems like a scary thing to do.
+- `__dis`: Print the disassembly of the given function directly to stdout.

 ## Standard Library